CodeSchwert/udacity-aws-website-demo/README.md

 Static website and resources for Udacity teaching demo.

+The hosted demo website can be found here: http://codeschwert-udacity-demo.s3-website-ap-southeast-2.amazonaws.com/

 ## Globe Website - `webgl-globe`

 The Globe static webpage in the `/public` folder is a modified Google Chrome experiment created by the Google Data Arts Team.
 The original code can be found here: